 - Royal Military Canal Path - This walking route runs from Pett Level to Seabrook along the Royal Military Canal

-- Biddenden - This delightful Kent village is a splendid place for a stroll
+- Biddenden - This delightful Kent village is a splendid place for an afternoon stroll

 - Dering Woods - These woods near Pluckley are also known as "Screaming" wood due to reports of paranormal activity in the area